nismod/open-gira/README.md

 1. The initial OSM dataset is filtered, keeping only relevant tags for road links (using `osmium tags-filter`.
 This results in a smaller file `<output_dir>/<dataset>.highway-core.osm.pbf`.
+2. The OSM dataset's headers are examined for a `bbox` property and that is used to determine the bounding box for the whole area (`<output_dir>/json/<dataset>.json`).
+3. The OSM dataset bounding box is sliced into a grid of smaller bounding boxes according to the `slice_count` config option (`<output_dir>/json/<dataset>-extracts.geojson`).
-2. The filtered OSM file is sliced into areas of equal size (`<output_dir>/slices/<dataset>-slice<N>.osm.pbf`).
+4. The filtered OSM file is sliced into areas of equal size using the bounding box grid (`<output_dir>/slices/<dataset>-slice<N>.osm.pbf`).
-3. Each filtered OSM dataset slice is then converted to the GeoParquet data format, resulting in `<output_dir>/geoparquet/<dataset>-slice<N>.highway-core.geoparquet`.
+5. Each filtered OSM dataset slice is then converted to the GeoParquet data format, resulting in `<output_dir>/geoparquet/<dataset>-slice<N>.highway-core.geoparquet`.
-4. Each geoparquet slice is intersected against flood level data from the aqueduct dataset.
+6. Each geoparquet slice is intersected against flood level data from the aqueduct dataset.
 The aqueduct dataset itself consists of a collection of raster data files.
 The network/hazard intersection results in data `<output_dir>/splits/<dataset>-slice<N>.highway-core.splits.geoparquet` describing roads split according to the raster grid and associated flood level values.
    A corresponding `parquet` files (without geometries) is also created.
-5. Split data (one file per slice, see step 1) is then joined into a unique dataset describing splits and associated flood level values for the whole original OSM dataset.
+7. Split data (one file per slice, see step 1) is then joined into a unique dataset describing splits and associated flood level values for the whole original OSM dataset.
 This results in `<output_dir>/<dataset>.highway-core_aqueduct_river_splits.geoparquet`.